 Our investment portfolio is structured to preserve capital and provide us with a high level of liquidity.
 A large majority of our investments are invested in the fixed income markets and, therefore, our realized holding gains and losses on investments are highly correlated to fluctuations in interest rates.
-Therefore, as interest rates decline, we will tend to have realized and unrealized gains from our investment portfolio, and as interest rates rise, we will tend to have realized and unrealized gains form our investment portfolio, and as interest rates rise, we will tend to have realized and unrealized losses from our investment portfolio.
+Therefore, as interest rates decline, we will tend to have realized and unrealized gains from our investment portfolio, and as interest rates rise, we will tend to have realized losses from our investment portfolio.
 We experienced net realized and unrealized gains on fixed maturity investments included in our consolidated statements of operations of \$74.0 million during the third quarter of 2012.
 However, the trend towards historically low interest rates (as compared to recent years) may reverse, resulting in a rising interest rate environment which would tend to diminish our ability to generate net realized gains on our portfolio of fixed maturity investments.